giommazz/giommazz.github.io/_pages/about.md

 Previously, I completed a joint PhD in Computer Science at École Polytechnique, France, and Università di Pisa, Italy, mentored by [Claudia D’Ambrosio](https://www.lix.polytechnique.fr/Labo/Claudia.D'Ambrosio/){:target="_blank"}, [Antonio Frangioni](https://pages.di.unipi.it/frangio/){:target="_blank"} and [Leo Liberti](https://www.lix.polytechnique.fr/Labo/Leo.Liberti/){:target="_blank"}.
 I hold an MSc in Data Science and Business Informatics from Università di Pisa.

 # Research
-My current research focuses on convex optimization, with a strong emphasis on first-order methods.
+My current research focuses on the design and analysis of algorithms for convex optimization, with a strong emphasis on high-dimensional problems and first-order methods.
-On the theoretical side, I recently worked on exploiting the geometric properties of the problem at hand to achieve faster convergence rates, and on inexact oracles.
+I recently studied the convergence properties of Frank--Wolfe methods when combined with nonsmooth optimization techniques to build inexact oracles, when applied to over product domains, and when used in barrier-based relaxation schemes.
-On the application side, I have been studying the performance of these algorithms in diverse contexts, with applications in quantum nonlocality, optimization over product domains and semidefinite programming.
+On the application side, I explored the computational performance of these algorithms in diverse contexts, with applications in quantum nonlocality, optimization over product domains and semidefinite programming.
+During my PhD, I worked on mixed-integer linear/nonlinear programming, in particular distance geometry on large graphs, and I studied the integration of machine learning predictors into combinatorial optimization problems.

 During my PhD, I worked on mixed-integer linear/nonlinear programming, in particular distance geometry on large graphs, and I studied the integration of machine learning predictors into combinatorial optimization problems.
 My PhD thesis is [Algorithmic Configuration by Learning and Optimization](https://giommazz.github.io/files/phd_thesis_iommazzo.pdf){:target="_blank"}.